Link Search Menu Expand Document

 We want to make the Dictu community as friendly and welcoming as possible, so pull requests are encouraged.
 Any contribution, from the smallest typo in the documentation to a new feature in the language itself, is greatly appreciated!

-Dictu is under the MIT license.
+Dictu is under the MIT licence.

 This site uses Just The Docs, with modifications.